-There are a few things that can “kill” your camera equipment, both in function and value…
+There are a few things that can “kill” your camera equipment in both function and value.

 You can purchase compressed air cans which give a nice swift blow of air onto whatever you’re pointing it at.
 There are also bulb blowers which are easier to transport in a camera bag, are inexpensive, and are an easy way to keep those nasty little particles away.